-EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are Kpop Idols Getting Too Many Drama Roles?
+EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are K-pop Idols Getting Too Many Drama Roles?

-EXO’s Kai could soon be starring in Andante, an upcoming Korean drama, and you would think that would make his fans happy.
-But as All Kpop reports, Kai’s ‘fans’ have taken to the Internet to condemn his casting in the drama.
+EXO’s Kai could soon star in Andante, an upcoming Korean drama, and most people would think that would make his fans happy.
+But as All Kpop reports, Kai’s fans have taken to the internet to condemn his casting in the drama.

 Netizens shower EXO’s Kai with hate comments for being cast as the lead in new KBS dramahttps://t.co/wNOwtO20X7 pic.twitter.com/lVItcrWqHp